354A.021 Teachers retirement fund associations in cities of the first class.

 Subd.
 4. Fund disbursement restricted.
 The assets of the special retirement fund shall be disbursed only for the purposes provided for in this chapter, the articles of incorporation or bylaws in effect as of March 31, 1975, and the articles of incorporation or bylaws adopted subsequent to March 31, 1975 in accordance with the provisions of section 354A.12.
 All appropriate expenses of and any authorized benefits provided by the teachers retirement fund association shall be paid from the special retirement fund.
 Amounts necessary to make payments from the special retirement fund of a teachers retirement fund association are hereby appropriated.

 Subd.
 5. Tax sheltered annuity program and fund.
-A teachers retirement fund association may establish a tax sheltered annuity program and fund meeting the requirements of section 403(b) of the Internal Revenue Code of 1986, as amended, which must include all assets which were acquired for the specific purpose of being credited to the program and fund and to which must be credited all employee contributions and employer contributions, if negotiated under a collective bargaining agreement, designated for this purpose and all interest income attributable to the assets of the program and fund.
+Any teachers retirement fund association may establish a tax sheltered annuity program and fund meeting the requirements of section 403(b) of the Internal Revenue Code of 1986, as amended through December 31, 1992, which shall include all assets which were acquired for the specific purpose of being credited to the program and fund and to which shall be credited all employee contributions, and employer contributions if negotiated under a collective bargaining agreement, designated for this purpose and all interest income attributable to the assets of the program and fund.

 Subd.
 6. Trustees' fiduciary obligation.
 The trustees or directors of each teachers retirement fund association shall administer each fund in accordance with the applicable portions of this chapter, of the articles of incorporation, of the bylaws, and of chapters 356 and 356A.
 The purpose of this subdivision is to establish each teachers retirement fund association as a trust under the laws of the state of Minnesota for all purposes related to section 401(a) of the Internal Revenue Code of the United States, including all amendments.